The Bane of Aviation SMS Implementations

 - 6 Types of Safety Culture in Aviation Safety Management System

-The success of aviation SMS implementations depends on giving employees reason to feel like they have a stake to become involved.
+The success of aviation SMS implementations depends on giving employees a reason to feel like they have a stake in becoming involved.
 Here are the primary problems when it comes to giving employees stakes.